You have questions, so here are some answers about how you can use the library during our public closure due to the

-Based on the latest information and updates from state and local officials about the spread of COVID-19 (coronavirus), as well as the City of Des Moines’ declaration of a state of emergency in March, Des Moines Public Library administration made the decision that closing our six buildings was in the best interest of public safety.
+Based on the latest information and updates from state and local officials about the spread of COVID-19 (coronavirus), as well as the City of Des Moines’ declaration of a state of emergency in March, Des Moines Public Library administration made the decision in March that closing our six buildings was in the best interest of public safety.

 HOW MUCH LONGER WILL THE LIBRARY BE CLOSED?